GSGSDgggdzez/Cyberdocs/Active Directory/Attacking Kerberos/GPO.md

 # GPO

-Mettre un fichier dans `NETLOGON` qui vas etre activer a l'ouverture de sessions
+Place a file in `NETLOGON` that will be activated at login

-- Configuration Utilisateur
+- User Configuration
-- Strategies
+- Policies
-- Parametre Windows
+- Windows Settings
-- Script (O/F)
+- Scripts (Logon/Logoff)
-- Ouverture de session
+- Logon